 Is your child ready for the Manhattan kindergarten admissions process for private schools?
 If you wonder how your son or daughter may be seen in the eyes of a Manhattan kindergarten admissions director, it would be worth an evaluation to assess his or her ability to feel confident and comfortable performing specific tasks.
-Stephanie Sigal’s Manhattan kindergarten prep, as showcased in “The Atlantic” and as recommended by “The Ivy Coach,” offers just that.
+Stephanie Sigal’s Manhattan kindergarten prep, as showcased in “The Atlantic” offers just that.

-As formal testing such as the AABL / ERB continues to evolve, many private Manhattan schools are taking it upon themselves, through their own assessments, to evaluate children’s school readiness in kindergarten admissions interviews.
-Schools will only see your four or five year-old child for one short interview, so making the right impression is critical.
+Many private Manhattan schools are taking it upon themselves, through their own assessments, the Thinking and Engagement Assessment (T&E Assessment), and the AABL to evaluate children’s school readiness in kindergarten admissions interviews.
+Schools will only see your four or five-year-old child for one short interview, so making the right impression is critical.

-Stephanie Sigal, a speech and language therapist, knows the skills your child is expected to present at Manhattan kindergarten admissions interviews.
-Stephanie’s tailored kindergarten prep assessment and ongoing sessions are conducted in your Upper East Side home.
+Stephanie Sigal, a speech and language therapist, knows the skills your child is expected to present at Manhattan kindergarten admissions interviews and on the T&E Assessment.
+Stephanie’s tailored kindergarten prep assessment and ongoing sessions are conducted in your Upper East Side home or on Zoom.
 Personalized sessions may include, but are not limited to:

 - Conversation / interview